alana91/python-challenge/README.md

 # python-challenge

-My submission to algorithm/performance challenge with python.
+My submission to an algorithm/performance challenge with python.